GSA/notifications-api/README.md

 Now we're ready to install the Python version we need with `pyenv`, like so:

-_NOTE: This project currently runs on Python 3.9.x._

 ```sh
 pyenv install 3.9
 ```

+_NOTE: This project currently runs on Python 3.9.x._

 This will install the latest version of Python 3.9.

+#### Python Dependency Installation

 Lastly, we need to install the tool we use to manage Python dependencies within the project, which is [poetry](https://python-poetry.org/).

 Visit the
 [official installer instructions page](https://python-poetry.org/docs/#installing-with-the-official-installer) and follow the steps to install Poetry directly with the script.

 This will ensure `poetry` doesn't conflict with any project virtual environments and can update itself properly.

 #### PostgreSQL installation